srinivas-6/APR-Transformer/README.md

 This code implements:

-1. Training of a Transformer-based architecture for absolute ego pose regression
+Training of a Transformer-based architecture for absolute ego pose regression used for enhancing the initial pose required for localization algorithms.
-2. Testing the same model against various datasets

 ---